 Dr. Smith has had articles published in Piano and Keyboard magazine and his articles and reviews on various aspects of collaborative artistry have appeared in the magazine, The American Music Teacher.
 He is president of the Eta chapter of the Pi Kappa Lambda national music honor society.

 Daniel Mertzlufft, Assistant Director, recently graduated from the Crane School of Music with bachelor degrees in Composition and Music Education.
-His work as as a composer, orchestrator, and arranger has been performed around the country; most notably with the Transcendence Theatre Company in Sonoma, CA and recently with iTheatrics in New York City.
+His work as a composer, orchestrator, and arranger has been performed around the country; most notably with the Transcendence Theatre Company in Sonoma, CA and recently with iTheatrics in New York City.
 Original works include his opera, The Letter, his musical Tying The Knot, and numerous song cycles, including time be kind, premiered by tenor Donald George.
 A recipient of multiple research grants, Daniel has presented his research around the country, including his project “Recreating Donizetti’s Teresa E Gialfandoni for the 21st Century” at the National Conference of Undergraduate Research in Lacrosse, WI.
 He has also served as Head and Assistant Music Director for a number of shows and concerts, including: When You Believe (Jubilus Choir), Oh, What a Night!
 (Transcendence Theatre Company) and the world premiere of Mary Poppins JR. (iTheatrics).
-Daniel has proudly worked with the Island Seminar since their 2014 season.
+Daniel has proudly worked with the Fall Island Vocal Arts Seminar since their 2014 season.

 Gary Busch, Lecturer for The Worlds of Charles Ives: the Ideas Behind the Songs has been active in the roles of performer and lecturer for audiences and teaching organizations in the U.S., Canada, and Germany.
 As a writer he is a frequent contributor of program notes for recitalists and orchestras, and his publications include a number of annotated editions of piano works.
 Korean language translations of several of his acclaimed editions of Robert Schumann and Edward MacDowell were recently released in Asia.
 Dr. Busch has long held a dedication to the research and teaching of American music history, the German lied, and the early American popular song.
 An avid collector of recordings from the dawn of the acoustic era, he restores antique phonographs, cylinder players, and other early mechanical recording devices.